Beyond the Pitch

 After 3 months, Clarivoy’s platform revealed that the often-expensive broadcast programming wasn’t necessarily the most cost-effective means to create the online engagement.
 Andy Mohr was able to decrease the cost per website visitor by 62 percent.

-200 First Connect members with 500 connections each add up to >100,000 people who could potentially help Central Ohio’s entrepreneurs
+200 mentors and vetted service providers with 500 connections each add up to >100,000 people who could potentially help Central Ohio’s entrepreneurs

 That’s an ocean of opportunity, but this isn’t a fishing expedition.
 We do the front-end vetting to match startups with potential customers who are just as committed and engaged in getting problems solved as are portfolio companies are in providing solutions.